-Effective August 1, 2008, the voluntary accident insurance plan provides benefits if you or your eligible dependents suffer an accident.
+The voluntary accident insurance plan provides benefits if you or your eligible Dependents suffer an accident.
 If you choose to enroll in the plan, then you are responsible for the entire cost of the plan.
 Details of coverage and costs are available on the Benefits US website at www.ebenefitsUS.com.